harishrh887/biot-savart-law/README.md

 -	The law applies to any shape of current-carrying conductor (straight wire, circular loop, solenoid, etc.).

 -	It forms the basis for Ampere’s Law and helps derive the magnetic field at the center of a circular coil.

+***Limitations of Biot–Savart Law***

+While the Biot–Savart Law is a powerful tool for understanding magnetostatics, it has several ***limitations*** and ***assumptions*** that restrict its applicability:

+***1.Applicable Only for Steady Currents***

+- The law assumes that the current Iis constant with time.

+- It does not apply to situations where current changes with time (i.e., time-varying currents), since that would produce changing magnetic and electric fields.

+***Not Suitable for Time-Varying Electric Fields***

+- When the electric field changes with time, an induced magnetic field appears according to   Faraday’s Law of Induction.

+- The Biot–Savart Law does not consider this effect.

+- In such cases, the more general Maxwell’s Equations must be used.

+***Neglects Relativistic Effects***

+- The law assumes that the current-carrying charges move much slower than the speed of light.

+- At relativistic speeds, the relationship between electric and magnetic fields becomes more complex, and the Biot–Savart law becomes inaccurate.

+***Valid Only for Magnetostatic Conditions***

+- It assumes the magnetic field is static (does not vary with time).

+- It cannot describe electromagnetic waves or radiation phenomena where fields propagate through space.

+***Difficult for Complex Geometries***

+- The Biot–Savart Law requires integration over the entire current distribution, which can be mathematically complex for irregular conductor shapes.

+- Numerical or computational methods are often needed for such systems.

+***Assumes Continuous Current Distribution***

+- The law treats current as a continuous flow of charge, ignoring the discrete nature of electrons .
+- At microscopic or quantum scales, this assumption breaks down.

+***Does Not Include Magnetic Materials***

+- The law is derived for free space or vacuum (μ=μ_0).

+- In presence of magnetic materials (like iron or ferrite), magnetic permeability varies, and the law becomes less accurate without modifications